Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 **Register Page**

 * New visiters can register to website.
+* New visiter has to confirm created password on second password field for more security.
+This option was added later as per mentors advice.
 * User gets a flash welcome message at Profile page when registered.
 * Visitor can be redirected directly to Log In Page if already registered.
 * Visitor gets redirected to Profile Page after registered.